jaidev-jayakumar/kairo/TERMS_OF_SERVICE.md

 ## Age Restrictions

-You must be at least 13 years old to use kaira.
+You must be at least 13 years old to use kairo.
 If you are under 18, you should use the app with parental guidance.

 ## Governing Law